DavidThomas-coder/DavidThomas-coder/README.md

 * 🚀  I'm currently working on [SWOLmate](http://swolmate.herokuapp.com)
 * 🧠  I'm currently supplementing my Javascript knowledge with tools such as Material UI, and am planning to learn Python and TypeScript!
 * 🤝  I'm open to collaborating on any and all open-source projects!
 * ⚡  I do a great movie trailer voice.
-Need a new voicemail greeting?
+If you need a new voicemail message, I'm your guy!

 <a href="https://www.twitch.tv/2MBStudios" target="_blank" rel="noreferrer"><img
 src="https://img.shields.io/twitch/status/2MBStudios?logo=twitchsx&style=for-the-badge&color=0891b2&labelColor=1c1917&label=TWITCH+STATUS" /></a>